Andrew Johnson Museum and Library

 In the early 1840s, Andrew Johnson gave money for the construction and development of Tusculum College - one of the oldest colleges west of the Allegheny Mountains.
 The "Old College" now holds the Andrew Johnson Museum and Library.
 The museum houses a collection of Andrew Johnson papers and memoriabilia.

-The Dickson-Williams Mansion
+The Dickson-Williams Mansion and Downtown Walking Tours

 Main Street Tours offer both downtown walking tours of historic Greeneville, TN, and guided tours of the Dickson-Williams Mansion.
 The Mansion was once called the showplace of East Tennessee, and General John Hunt Morgan spent his last night here during the Civil War.
 He was killed in the garden the following morning.